Discover how this type of diagnostic procedure is treated by health funds, and when you may be able to claim the cost.

 Magnetic resonance imaging (MRI) scans are a sophisticated type of diagnostic technology.
 They emit a strong magnetic field around the body part being scanned, which can be used to see inside the body and identify certain health issues and abnormalities.

-Compare health insurance with cover for MRI from 35 funds
+Compare health insurance from over 30 funds

 |Treatments||Purpose of the MRI scan|

 - Sections that include MRI.
 Look for joint investigation, gastroscopy, diagnostic imaging, health screenings and similar terms.
 Depending on your particular health issues, you might be able to claim the MRI costs against these features.